For anyone involved in content creation, it's important to consider the implications that duplicate content can have on your site.

 - 301 redirects.
 When users can reach your site using different URLs, a 301 redirect will send traffic to the URL you prefer.
 This ensures that Google doesn't get confused and consider the separate URLs as two distinct websites.

 - Canonical tags.
-A canonical URL is another name for your preferred URL, the one you want the search engines to the page that you want them to rank.
+A canonical URL is another name for your preferred URL, the one you want the search engines to rank.
 A Rel=Canonical tag is particularly useful when you have product pages with many variations that create distinct URLs.
 For example, if you sell shirts that come in different sizes and colors, Google may assume that each variation is a separate page if you don't specify canonical tags.

 - Noindex tags.
 Use the noindex tag if you don't want a certain page to appear in search results.